-2.3.2.
+2.4.2.
 Reaffirmation of Existing Shepherds

-Every five years, in conjunction with the normal process of selecting new elders, each elder shall determine if he wishes to step down from his role as an elder.
-If he wishes to serve an additional term, he must ask for reaffirmation of the support of the congregation for an additional five-year term.
+Every five-four years, in conjunction with the normal process of selecting new elders, each elder who is completing their term that cycle shall determine if he wishes to step down from his role as an elder.
+If he wishes to serve an additional term, they must ask for reaffirmation of the support of the congregation for an additional five-eight-year term.
 His name will then be added to the ballot along with the qualified nominees for service as new elders and he shall be subject to the same selection criteria as the new elder candidates.

-No limit is prescribed for the number of terms that an elder my serve, provided that they continue to meet the required scriptural qualifications and characteristics and that they continue to be affirmed by the congregation as an elder.
+No limit is prescribed for the number of terms that an elder may serve, provided that they continue to meet the required scriptural qualifications and characteristics and that they continue to be affirmed by the congregation as an elder.